 I built a visual system that included elements such as type, color, components and spacing.
 I used these defined elements across the app for consistency.

 The Shanghai Source is a reliable and trusting municipal app that makes navigating life in the city less confusing and more enjoyable.

 The Shanghai Source keeps residents up to date with Alerts and City Updates prominently placed on the top of the home screen.

 To learn more about the app, please watch the product video below, or check out the interactive prototype here.

 Watch the video above for a demonstration of the interactive prototype.

-This was the first project in which I conducted every phase of the user-centered process by myself.
+This was the first project in which I conducted every phase of the user-centered process independently.
 It helped me understand how the different stages connect and inform each other.
 I moved through each new method while building more clarity around what I had done before.
 Each exercise, iteration, and revision influenced the final product and added a layer of consideration to my design decisions.
 The final product is the sum of all that happened beforehand.